-Many landscapers often disregard prairie grass, but you should not underestimate the Little bluestem’s (Schizachyrium scoparium) endurance and beauty.
+Many landscapers often disregard native prairie grasses, but you should not underestimate the Little bluestem’s (Schizachyrium scoparium) endurance and beauty.
 This native tallgrass has gained in popularity throughout the years.
 You will want to choose this variety for its silvery-blue foliage.
 When you are ready to add a hardy prairie grass to your landscape, make sure to select the Little bluestem grass.

 Little Bluestem Grass Attributes